UBC-STAT/stat-201/docs/faq-page.md

 If you are going to be absent from a quiz, you need to fill out a self-declared
     concession form in a timely manner.
 See the course policies on the syllabus for details.

-### Do I satisfy the math requirement for this class?
+### What is the prerequisite for this class?

-Yes.
-There is no hard math prerequisite; MATH12 (or equivalent) is suggested but not required.
+The prerequisite is DSCI100.

 ### How do I get help in the course?

-- During Lectures and Tutorials sessions: you can use lecture and tutorial time to ask questions, discuss and receive individual feedback regarding your worksheets, tutorials, or group project.
+- **During Lectures and Tutorials sessions**: you can use lecture and tutorial time to ask questions, discuss and receive individual feedback regarding your worksheets, tutorials, or group project.
 The instructors, the TAs and your fellow classmates will be available to help you work through the problems!
+This is one of the best ways to get help since troubleshooting code mistakes is easiest in person!

-- Office Hours: The TAs and instructors will hold office hours at various times throughout the week via Zoom.
+- **Office Hours**: The TAs and instructors will hold office hours at various times throughout the week.
 I encourage you to ask questions about the worksheets, tutorials, the project or any other questions about the course material!
-- Piazza Discussion Board: You can post on the Piazza Discussion board to ask your questions about the course material.
+- **Piazza Discussion Board**: You can post on the Piazza Discussion board to ask your questions about the course material.
 You can also help your classmates by answering their questions!
-- Email: If you have personal questions that do not pertain to the course material itself you can email us.
+- A note about email: If you have personal questions that do not pertain to the course material itself you can email us.
 For questions about the course material, please post your questions on Piazza!
-Please note: I respond to emails M - F, and I try my best to answer you as promptly as possible, however, given the large class size I may take a few days to respond.
+Please note: I respond to emails Monday to Friday, and I try my best to answer you as promptly as possible, however, given the large class size I may take a few days to respond.

 ### How do I do well in this course?

 - Most importantly: complete the lecture and tutorial worksheets.
-These are designed to help you learn the concepts so you'll do well on the project and quizzes.
+These are designed to help you learn the concepts so you'll do well on the project and midterms.
 The worksheets tend to be a bit easier and provide more guidance.
 The tutorials are more difficult and give you a good sense of how well you've learned the material.
 Students who make an effort to complete all of the worksheets and tutorials tend to